justinethier/cyclone-bootstrap/README.md

 [<img src="https://raw.githubusercontent.com/justinethier/cyclone/master/docs/images/cyclone-logo-03-header.png" alt="cyclone-scheme">](http://github.com/justinethier/cyclone)

-This repository may be used to build and install Cyclone Scheme on a fresh system.
+The Cyclone Scheme compiler is [self-hosting](https://en.wikipedia.org/wiki/Self-hosting), and requires a fresh copy of itself to compiler.
+In order to get around that requirement when installing Cyclone for the first time, this repository contains a copy of Cyclone that is already compiled to the necessary C code.
+This copy may be used to build and install Cyclone Scheme.

 Prerequisites
 -------------